bbc/audiowaveform/CONTRIBUTING.md

 * Compile Windows binaries using [compile-static-audiowaveform](https://github.com/chrisn/compile-static-audiowaveform) and upload to the GitHub Release page.

-* Build [RPM packages](https://github.com/bbc/audiowaveform/tree/master/rpm) and upload to the GitHub Release page.
+* Build [RPM and Debian packages](https://github.com/bbc/audiowaveform/tree/master/rpm) and upload to the GitHub Release page.